FTC's New "Click to Cancel" Rule Explained

 3. Align Policies and Train Teams

-Update internal policies and procedures to comply with the "Click to Cancel" requirement.
-This should be followed by targeted training for key teams, particularly customer service and compliance staff, to make sure they understand and implement the new standards effectively.
+Update internal policies and procedures to reflect fair, transparent subscription practices.
+Follow this with targeted training for key teams, particularly customer service and compliance staff, so they can consistently apply these standards in customer interactions.

-Customer support teams must also move away from retention-focused tactics like misleading claims or confusing alternatives, as these practices are non-compliant and erode trust.
-Instead, employees should be equipped to manage cancellations with transparency, respect, and a clear understanding of legal obligations.
+Customer support teams should also move away from retention-focused tactics like misleading claims or confusing alternatives, as these practices are non-compliant and erode trust.
+Instead, equip your employees with the ability to manage cancellations with transparency, respect, and a clear understanding of legal obligations.

 4. Enhance Communication and Transparency

-Use straightforward, concise language in all communications, avoiding legal jargon or overly complex instructions.
+Use straightforward, concise language in all communications and avoid legal jargon or overly complex instructions.
 Also, provide detailed cancellation guidance in onboarding materials, account settings, and email confirmations so that customers always know how to opt out if necessary.

 Additionally, send renewal reminders that include clear cancellation steps for those who choose not to continue.
 This transparency minimizes confusion, enhances the customer experience, and builds long-term trust.